Financial-Times/athloi/readme.md

 [npm]: https://www.npmjs.com/

-Next you need to configure where Athloi should look for the directories containing your packages.
+Next you must configure where Athloi should look for the directories containing your packages.
 To do this you can either create a new `monorepo.json` file in your repository root or add an extra property to your root `package.json` file.

 When using a `monorepo.json` file you need to specify a `packages` property which is an array of [globs] matching the your package directories.
+This is similar to tools like [Lerna].

 ```json
 {